May 19, 2023

 A: Yes, threat actors are currently focusing on credentials.
 But as more and more organizations implement multi-factor authentication, they’ll turn their gaze toward the other factors used to secure MFA.

-But a larger point here is that MFA protocols secured with “something you own” factors, such one-time passcodes (OTPs), are not a long-term solution.
+But a larger point here is that MFA protocols secured with “something you own” factors, such as one-time passcodes (OTPs), are not a long-term solution.
 Cybercriminals have defeated these traditional verification technologies, which has led to the commoditization of what were once deemed secure options (you can read more about the risks of OTPs here, for example).

 OTPs are a step up from passwords and often offer a higher level of security than credential-based authentication.
 However, possession-based factors are increasingly susceptible, and can still be stolen or intercepted.
 It’s no silver bullet.